It is true the great Maharashi will be back on Monday and things will be back to normal, which is what you and I wish.

 I've still got a bunch in my computer.

-So when I was flying back out here to do the Rush Limbaugh show, I started to tell you that I had and kept on the desk, Solinsky's rules for radicals, which is a great thing to keep on the desk of the Rush Limbaugh show, don't you think?
+So when I was flying back out here to do the Rush Limbaugh show, I started to tell you that I had and kept on the desk Saul Linsky's Rules for Radicals, which is a great thing to keep on the desk of the Rush Limbaugh Show, don't you think?

-Now, and of course I'd made the joke that I hope I keep it here hoping that Saul Linsky is rolling over uncomfortably in his grave, because this is where it is.
+Now, and of course, I made the joke that I hope I keep it here, hoping that Saul Linsky is rolling over uncomfortably in his grave because this is where it is.

 I mean, you only have to read to about page four to know how demented this book is.

-It makes the it it makes everything that Obama and his crew do absolutely understandable when you read Alinsky.
+It makes everything that Obama and his crew do absolutely understandable when you read Alinsky.

 But it also makes it clear, as I started to say when we went to the break, that if they don't seize total control over everything, and don't think for a second that that's not what's in their minds, that the rules for radicals cannibalizes itself, that the new radicals are you and I today.

-And the left hate this, and this is why the word anger comes up again and again and again in the New York Times.
+And the left hate this, and this is why the word anger comes up again and again and again.

 I've started counting it every day.